Early Hitchcock, by Rich Paschall

 Although early in his career, the film shows some of the aspects of the great Hitchcock films.
 As we build to what is supposed to be the big moment of the terror plot, we see the rapid fire cutting of scenes, to take in not just the faces of the people around the bomb, but the clock as we watch the time move faster and faster to when the bomb is supposed to explode.
 Things are not unfolding as planned, and then they take a Hitchcock style plot twist.
-We will leave the rest to you in case you wish to track this down, that is, the bomb maker, the other criminals, the men of Scotland Yard.
+We will leave the rest to you in case you wish to track this down.

-It is not going to land on the top 10 Hitchcock movies, or even the top 15.
+It is not going to land on the top 10 Hitchcock movies.
 It is just an interesting early work of a director who will ultimately become a master of this type of intrigue and suspense.
-This certainly is not very satisfying when compared to other Hitchcock fare.
+This certainly is not very satisfying when compared to later Hitchcock fare.

-The 1930 drama, Murder, is an early Hitchcock piece that exhibits some brief moments of Hitchcock style, but basically contains all the elements of bad early “talkies.”
-It does not contain that much of interest.
-I fear its great reviews of more recent years are based on the reputation of the master of suspense and has little to do with this work.
+The 1930 drama, Murder, is also an early Hitchcock piece that exhibits some brief moments of Hitchcock style, but basically contains all the elements of bad early “talkies.”
+It does not contain much to hold your interest.
+I fear its great reviews of more recent years are based on the reputation of the master of suspense, and has little to do with this work.